• Welcome To Texas Travel Talk – About Us

 Make Time To See The Cattle Drive

-The daily longhorn cattle drive happens on East Exchange Avenue at 11:30 a.m. and 4 p.m.
+The daily Longhorn cattle drive happens on East Exchange Avenue at 11:30 a.m. and 4 p.m.
 When traffic stops, everyone moves to the sidewalks to let the herd come through.
-It still amazes us locals, and we still plan for it when we visit the area.
-Afterward, you can check out the livestock exchange building and the Stockyards stables to see the cattle in their space.
+It still amazes us locals, and we plan for it when visiting the area.
+Afterward, you can check out the livestock exchange building and the Stockyard’s stables to see the cattle in their space.
 PS.
 You may want to hold your nose!

 Fort Worth Stockyards Family Fun Round-Up